 But why do data quality issues occur?

-Because data is often riddled with errors, lacks consistency or contains duplicates.
+Because data is often riddled with errors, lacks consistency, or contains duplicates.
 This can cause interruptions and complications in business processes, resulting in wasted opportunities and decreased ROI.

 This is where data profiling comes in handy.
 It analyzes and gives a complete breakdown of the source data to help users understand and uncover actionable insights to improve business intelligence.
+Data profiling in ETL is a vital step to ensure data integrity and quality.

-In this article, we’ll explain what is data profiling, why is data profiling essential for businesses and how data profiling tools help simplify this task.
+In this article, we’ll explain what is data profiling, why is data profiling essential for businesses, and how data profiling tools help simplify this task.

 What is Data Profiling?